 The mission of the Department of Physical Therapy is to serve the public with a focus on the citizens of Tennessee and the region by preparing qualified practitioners and engaging in clinical care, service, and research.
 UTHSC DPT prepares outstanding clinicians, as seen in excellent employment and National Physical Therapy Examination passing rates.
 Faculty are experts in their field, and all contribute to the mission of the Department.
-The Department also houses the Movement Science Laboratory and has affiliated faculty in the UTHSC Neuroscience Institute and Department of Preventive Medicine and others that study in the Muscle Biology and Sarcopenia Laboratory and Integrative Muscle Biology Laboratory.
+The Department houses the Movement Science Laboratory and has affiliated faculty in the UTHSC Neuroscience Institute and the Department of Preventive Medicine.
+Faculty-led research laboratories include the Muscle Biology and Sarcopenia Laboratory and Integrative Muscle Biology Laboratory.
 Clinical opportunities are also available in the Department’s clinical practice or through community organizations.

 About the College of Health Professions:

 The College of Health Professions trains outstanding health professionals to address the health care needs of the people of Tennessee, the nation, and the world.
 Our graduates will supply a workforce that provides leadership in healthcare, contribute to the knowledge bases of the respective health disciplines and promote lifelong learning through continuing education and the pursuit of knowledge through research to better address the health needs of our citizens.
 The school is composed of the departments of Audiology and Speech Pathology, Diagnostic and Health Sciences, Occupational Therapy, and Physical Therapy.
-It will soon be embarking on an unprecedented growth phase, adding new academic programs.
-Our campuses are located in Knoxville and Memphis.
+A Rehabilitation Sciences Division is housed in the College that serves all faculty interested in this area of research.
+The College will soon be embarking on an unprecedented growth phase by adding new academic programs.
+Our campuses are in Knoxville and Memphis.

 About the University of Tennessee Health Science Center (UTHSC):